aragon/hack/docs/getting-started.md

 ### Web3 provider

-Next you'll need what we call a web3 provider to actually sign and send transactions to the ethereum blockchain.
+Next we'll need what we call a web3 provider to actually sign and send transactions to the ethereum blockchain.

 We recommend either [Frame](https://frame.sh) or [Metamask](https://metamask.io/).